mirfan899/sppas/sppas/doc/08_changes/81_releases.md

 GUI:

   - Frames and Dialog design is more uniform.
-  - User's preferences changed.
+  - Users preferences changed.
 Themes and colors introduced.
   - Help is available.

 Annotations: